-A successful move relies on well packed items.
+A successful move relies on well-packed items.
 Whether you’re a professional mover or a do-it-yourselfer, a quality pack job starts with quality cartons. (mover don’t call them boxes …we say cartons) We use moving boxes and we recommend that our customers who are packing themselves also use these same boxes.
 Keep in mind that although these cartons and wrapping materials are more expensive than liquor store cartons, they are well worth the investment if all of your items arrive unharmed.
 These professional cartons come in two varieties, utility cartons and specialty cartons.
-The specialty cartons fare or dishes, hanging clothing, and art work are 66% thicker and stronger than standard utility cartons.
+The specialty cartons for dishes, hanging clothing, and artwork are all 66% thicker and stronger than standard utility cartons.

 Most moving cartons are 18” -20” wide.
 They are designed to fit exactly 5 across the truck with no wasted space and to fit on top of dressers which are also designed to be 18-20” deep.
 These professional style cartons can now be purchased at Lowes, Home Depot, or U-Haul at very competitive pieces.